Alvearie/de-identification/docs/deid-rest-api.md

 # RESTful API

-You can find the RESTful API for the IBM Data De-Identification service at this location: api/v1/deidentification.
+You can find the RESTful API for the Data De-Identification service at this location: api/v1/deidentification.

 **Example of a call**
 ```